 It does not matter if the person targeted has the characteristic that the prejudice is directed toward.
 Only that they are perceived to have that characteristic or belong to that community.
-The definition covers criminal and non-criminal incidents.
-It is irrelevant whether the behaviour is a

 The definition covers criminal and non-criminal incidents.
-It is irrelevant whether the behaviour is a criminal offence.
+It is irrelevant whether the behaviour is a priminal offence.
+Upto Crime covers a range of behaviours including discrimination, evaluation, worked criminal offence.
 Hate Crime covers a range of behaviours, including discrimination, exclusion, verbal abuse, physical assault, bullying including cyber-bullying and inciting hatred.